128technology/docs/docs/cli_reference.md

 ## `write log message`

-Write a message to the log
+Write a message to the log.

 #### Usage